- My safety valve opened

 - Water is leaking from the safety valve

-If the safety valve opens you’ll most likely hear a ‘pop’ sounds and see steam hissing from the base of your machine.
+If the safety valve opens you’ll hear a loud ‘pop’ sound and see steam hissing from the base of your machine.
 This is nothing to worry about, as the safety valve is designed to open in this way if the water from the boiler isn’t able to pass through the coffee.
+This does not mean that your machine requires a replacement safety valve, unless it leaks when the boiler is filled with water.
+Note: if it leaks from a small hole in the gold coloured safety ring, you require a new safety ring, not a new safety valve.
 The safety valve is at the base of your machine, on the side of the boiler.

 There are three main reasons why the safety valve may open: